ALLOCATIONS

 Described below, we offer four allocation tracks to accommodate a range of research needs for large-scale discovery science.
 Frontera LRAC requests open annually for submission in December for April 1 start dates.
 Pathways and LSCP submission opportunities are quarterly.
 Startup allocations are available at all times as a means to test and benchmark your application in preparation for your research allocation submission.

-Leadership Resource Allocation (LRAC) – Large allocations from 250,000 to 5,000,000 node-hours to science teams with a strong scientific justification for access to a leadership-class computing resource to enable research that would otherwise not be possible.
+Leadership Resource Allocation (LRAC) – Large allocations from 250,000 to 5,000,000 node-hours (Frontera) and up to 100,000 (Vista) to science teams with a strong scientific justification for access to a leadership-class computing resource to enable research that would otherwise not be possible.
 Successful applicants must demonstrate readiness to use the allocated cycles, as well as current peer-reviewed research funding to support the activities conducted on Frontera.
 LRAC submission deadlines will be at least once per year, possibly twice depending on availability of compute time.
 LRAC allocations cannot be extended, thus an annual submission to renew the allocation is required.

 Startup Allocations – Allocations for up to 5,000 node-hours Frontera CPU and 100 node hours Frontera GPU and Lonestar6-GPU may be requested to gather benchmark data for a larger allocation request, or to test the suitability of the system for a particular research project.